 Pet spring allergies checklist: what every pet owner should know

 Allergens are everywhere, from the great outdoors but they also make their way into our homes and workplaces.
 There really is no escape and any number of them could impact your pet’s health.
-Further, as responsible pet owners, it is important to do your part in identifying the signs of spring allergies, in order to help your veterinarian care for their needs.
+Further, as responsible pet owners, it’s important to do your part in identifying the signs of spring allergies, in order to help your veterinarian care for their needs.

 Common signs of seasonal/spring allergies include:

 Also, signs of spring allergies can appear differently in pets than they do in humans.
-To explain, Trupanion on-site veterinary technician, Aubrey Halvorsen, weighs in on the topic:
+To explain, Trupanion veterinary technician, Aubrey Halvorsen, weighs in on the topic:

 For example, “most people think of sneezing as a reaction to ‘allergies’, but sneezing can be a sign of a respiratory allergy, which is different than skin allergies.”
 Halvorsen continues, “likewise, hives are typically secondary to an allergic reaction, like a bee sting.”
 Consider writing all of your pet’s signs in a journal and talk with your veterinarian about a treatment plan for your furry friend.